 These are currently the only DNA markers that have been discovered for our breed, other than the Cerebral Dysfunction DNA test, which is still a patent protected test so must be done separately.
 The BAC will still require that test for all possible carriers of CD and who are breeding.
 We do hope that when the research done by the University of Utrecht on Cerebral Dysfunction in 2016 is peer reviewed, hopefully soon, this DNA test can be included in the DNA testing done by EMBARK.
 We would also like to include the ISAG 2006 parentage markers, so it would be "one stop" for all required tests and much more data on the breed can be gained.

 You will also learn your dog's mitochondrial makeup, and if a male, their Y haplotype as well.
 "Dogs of the same breed share similarities in their mtCR sequence, even if the sequences are not identical.
 This shows that it is necessary to collect multiple individuals from the same breed to build a thorough database of mtCR polymorphisms.
 Also purebred and mixed breed individuals can be combined into one database.
 The same is true for dogs from separate geographic locations. " ¹

-Please note, it will be continual and cross-the-board testing that will be most valuable to our breed, not overnight insight -- these tests are mostly for learning trends and to hopefully discover the markers for Stabyhoun specific diseases not yet known.
+Please note, it will be continual and cross-the-board testing that will be most valuable to our breed -- these tests are mostly for learning trends and to hopefully discover the markers for Stabyhoun specific diseases not yet known.
 Other than for a specific gene like coat color or a known mutation like vWD, you will not really have an "AHA moment" from your individual dog's data.
-Mostly, at this time, it ie a fishing expedition.
+Mostly, at this time, it is a fishing expedition.
 But we do hope to catch a BIG FISH!
 One very interesting piece of information will be the actual COI of your dog, based on the chromosome level analysis -- many dogs are actually 10% less inbred than statistics would think!
 Good news, but we still have a long way to go.